-Bouquets and boutonnieres are the finishing outfit touch that many couples love to have.
+Bouquets and boutonnieres are the finishing outfit touches that many couples love to have.
 Florists will work with you to pick your favourite flowers or foliage to add to your look.

 Certain flowers and foliage are much more expensive than others.
 This depends on the season and a variety of other factors.
 Ask your florist to see flowers that are in season that match your colour scheme.

-Picking a wedding dress – Check out this article about choosing from A-line to the ultimate princess gown, accompanied with a list of local Nova Scotia wedding dress boutiques and shops
+Picking a wedding dress – Check out this article about choosing from A-line to the ultimate princess gown, accompanied by a list of local Nova Scotia wedding dress boutiques and shops

 Here Comes the Band